Python-Nairobi/pynbo-blog/content/parametrizedUnitTestingWithPyTest.md

 TDD (Test Driven Development) is a software design methodology.
 This generally means writing UnitTests for your code even before you write it yourself.
 TDD, now that you are farmiliar with the acronym, is not limited to a particular language stack but for this instance we will stick to python as our language of choice.

 # Parametrizing your tests with Pytest
-There are a couple of UnitTesting frameworks in python: Python Unittest (that come with the standard python library distribution), Python Pytest and Python-nose just to list a few.
+There are a couple of UnitTesting frameworks in python:
+- Python Unittest (that comes with the standard python library distribution)
+- Python Pytest
+- Python-nose

 Python UnitTest framework is a member of the XUnit family of testing tools that use a similar pattern for defining testCases.
-With UnitTest following XUnit Conventions, it makes Pytest and Python-nose a more Pythonic way to write tests that follow Pep8 style guide.
-I will focus on parametrization of tests using Pytest.
+With UnitTest following XUnit Conventions, it makes Pytest and Python-nose a more - Pythonic way to write tests that follow Pep8 style guide.
+I will focus on paramet`rization of tests using Pytest.

 #### Why parametrize my tests?
 Let's think of a scenario where we have to write tests for a particular function but with multiple input values/arguments.
 Rewriting my assertion statements with the different arguments works quite well but what if we could simplify this to only one assertion statement for that function?
-Then run the test multiple times with the an array of parameters?
+Then run the test multiple times with an array of parameters?
 Smart right?
 Python's Pytest provides an excellent Pythonic way to achieve this.

-@pytest.mark.parametrize allows one to define multiple sets of arguments and fixtures at the test function or class.
+`@pytest.mark.parametrize` allows one to define multiple sets of arguments and fixtures at the test function or class.

 Let us write parametrized tests for a function that accepts integer input from the user and determines whether the input is odd or even.
 ```python